pharo-project/pharo/doc/RefactoringEngine/RefactoringEngine.md

 ```

 as the former implementation had a call to self (self newTestDictionary) we need to add self as an argument for the new method.
-The refactoring operation queries this argument name by calling the registered block for the option 'selfArgumentName', as the refactoring can not guess the type of the class we want to move the method, it will ask us by calling 'variableTypes' and finally the new method name and arguments are provided by calling the block for option 'methodName'.
+The refactoring operation queries this argument name by calling the registered block for the option `'selfArgumentName'`, as the refactoring can not guess the type of the class we want to move the method, it will ask us by calling 'variableTypes' and finally the new method name and arguments are provided by calling the block for option `'methodName'`.

 ## Refactoring Engine Infrastructure